PixelRocket-Shop/oldskool-html-bootstrap/README.md

 # OldSkool - Bootstrap 5 HTML Responsive Template

 ## Overview
-The perfect starting point for any fashion retail website, Oldskool is a modern & flexible Bootstrap 5 template with customizable card listings in the category page and an excellent product display on the individual products.
+The perfect starting point for any fashion retail website, OldSkool is a modern & flexible Bootstrap 5 template with customizable card listings in the category page and an excellent product display on the individual products.

 ![Bootstrap 5 Responsive HTML Fashion Store Template](https://pixelrocket-public-assets.s3.eu-west-2.amazonaws.com/github-assets/oldskool-html/homepage-medium.jpg "OldSkool | Responsive Bootstrap 5 Ecommerce Template")